unity/cbr_to_epub/README.md

 The tool has been written for and tested on macOS, so if you want to use it on other platforms you'll need to port Input::CbrExtractor and Output::EpubCompressor classes, as they rely on shell utilities for macOS system.

+## FORK INFO:
+This fork also passes images through an optimizer to reduce their sizes drastically (4-5x) with minimal visible loss in quality.

 ## Installation

 In order to use it, make sure you have unrar installed in your system.
 You can do it via homebrew: